ricklove/MemPuzzle/www/Notes/WorkHours.md

 # TODO

+- Cache puzzle pieces as images (to prevent recalculating clip path each render)
+	- Find bounding box
+	- Create snapshot (with scaling)
+	- Use snapshot
+	- Turn off pixel perfect dragging

+- Make rectangular pieces with same circle size on each edge

+- Make snap length, borders, outline, etc. based on ratios of screen size

 - Find the visible pixels in the text and resize image for that

 - Spread Out Pieces
-- Cache puzzle pieces as images (to prevent recalculating clip path each render)